Auzdora/Aurora/README.md

 # Personal-GPT

-**Personal-GPT** is an open source project which can connects to your own local knowledge database and multiple plugins with LLM.
-You can try to unleash the potential power of function calling and your personal data.
-Its an experiment project that try to combine both LLM capability and function calling.
-Feel free to change and reuse the code!
+**Personal-GPT** is an open-source project designed to connect to your local knowledge database and interact with multiple plugins using Long Life Memory (LLM).
+This project is an exciting experiment exploring the integration of LLM capabilities and function calling.
+All coders are welcome to modify and repurpose the code!

-**Personal-GPT** is built by 🦜️🔗 [langchain](https://github.com/hwchase17/langchain) framework, you can learn some basic concepts in their [docs](https://python.langchain.com/docs/get_started/introduction.html).
+**Personal-GPT** was developed using the 🦜️🔗 [langchain](https://github.com/hwchase17/langchain) framework.
+For beginners, you can familiarize yourself with some fundamental concepts in their [documentation](https://python.langchain.com/docs/get_started/introduction.html).

-In current version, I'm building it towards to a command line tools.
-Maybe add a web or app interface in the future.
+Currently, we are molding **Personal-GPT** to function as a command-line tool, but stay tuned for potential web or app interfaces in the future!

-## How to start?
+## Getting Started
-If you don't interested in reading this repo and just want to use it, you could follow in following steps to make use of features supported by this project.
+For those of you who want to dive right in, here are some simple steps to get started with the features provided by this project:

-- **Clone project**: Clone this repo running the following command in your terminal
+- **Clone the Project**: Clone this repository by executing the following command in your terminal:
     ```bash
     git clone https://github.com/Auzdora/Personal-GPT.git
     ```
-- **Open project**: Once you had this repo in your project, open its directory or in VSCode.
+- **Open the Project**: Navigate to the project's directory, or open it in VSCode.

-- **Config project**: In the root directory, find the file called `config.json` which gives you a interface to change system settings.
+- **Configure the Project**: In the root directory, locate the `config.json` file.
+This is where you can modify system settings.

-- **Get API Key**: Create a ChatGPT account and get its API key.
-If you have trouble with your own API (can't pay, connect issue, etc, please refer to [OhMyGPT](https://www.ohmygpt.com/) for accessing GPT's API).
+- **Acquire an API Key**: Sign up for a ChatGPT account to get your API key.
+If you encounter issues (payment troubles, connectivity, etc.), visit [OhMyGPT](https://www.ohmygpt.com/) to access the GPT's API.

-- **Set API Key**: Fill your API key and base into `config.json`.
+- **Set your API Key**: Input your API key and base into the `config.json` file as shown below:
     ```txt
     "OPEN_AI_API": "xxxx",
     "OPEN_AI_BASE": "https://xxxx",
-    // If you'er using OnMyGPT API, you OPEN_AI_BASE is https://api.ohmygpt.com/v1
+    // For OhMyGPT API users, your OPEN_AI_BASE is https://api.ohmygpt.com/v1
     ```
-- **Dump your database**: You can now choose which database you want to dump.
-You can also dump as many as you want.
+- **Populate your Database**: You're all set to select and populate your preferred database(s).

-  1. **Notion**: This project supports you ask questions about your notion database.
-Jump [here]() for further information.
+  1. **Notion**: This project allows you to query your Notion database.
+See [here]() for additional information.
-  2. **Markdown directory**: 🚧 **(Building...)** 🚧 It supports accessing you computer's local directory.
+  2. **Markdown directory**: 🚧 **(Under Construction...)** 🚧 This feature will enable access to your local directories.
-  3. **Obsidian**: 🚧 **(Building...)** 🚧 Obsidian is a localized personal database.
-You can treat it as a markdown directory.
+  3. **Obsidian**: 🚧 **(Under Construction...)** 🚧 Obsidian is a local personal database and can be considered as a markdown directory.

 ## Architecture
-🚧 **(Building...)** 🚧
+🚧 **(Under Construction...)** 🚧

-This part is for who want to understand how this project works and gives you a generally picture of it.
+For those interested in the inner workings of this project, this section provides a high-level overview.

-The main component of Personal-GPT is Agent.
-Agent is a unit where recieve you message and schedule the whole proccess.
-The most important interface of it is `chat()`.
+The primary component of Personal-GPT is the Agent, which receives your messages and orchestrates the process.
+Its primary method is `chat()`.

-## Feature
+## Features
-- Access your notion database for Q&A.
+- Query your Notion database.
-- Access your markdown directory and Obsidian for Q&A.
+- Access and interact with your Markdown directory and Obsidian.

-## To do list
+## To-Do List
 - [x] Notion database Q&A support.
-- [ ] Refactor to command line tools.
+- [ ] Refactor as a command-line tool.
-- [ ] Chat long term memory support.
+- [ ] Implement Chat Long Term Memory support.
 - [ ] Markdown directory and Obsidian Q&A support.
-- [ ] Web searching plugins.
+- [ ] Web search plugin.
-- [ ] Send email plugins.
+- [ ] Email plugin.
-- [ ] ...
+- [ ] And more...